-The Dutchess County Transportation Council (DCTC) addresses regional transportation needs through our participation in the Mid-Hudson Valley Transportation Management Area (TMA).
+We address regional transportation needs through our participation in the Mid-Hudson Valley Transportation Management Area (TMA).
 A TMA is a federal designation used to classify Urbanized Areas with populations of 200,000 or more.
-The Poughkeepsie-Newburgh NY-NJ Urbanized Area, with a population of over 423,000, includes parts of Dutchess, Orange, and Ulster Counties in New York, and Passaic County in New Jersey - see also our TMA Map (.pdf).
+The Poughkeepsie-Newburgh NY-NJ Urbanized Area, with a population of over 423,000, includes parts of Dutchess, Orange, and Ulster Counties in New York, and Passaic County in New Jersey.

-Federal law requires that a TMA develop a Congestion Management Process (CMP) to identify how it will quantify, evaluate, and manage congestion throughout a region’s transportation network.
-First developed by the Mid-Hudson Valley TMA in 2005 (.pdf), and expanded upon in 2006 (.pdf) and 2011 (.pdf) , the 2019 CMP (.pdf) establishes a four-step process to define, measure, and manage congestion.
-The 2019 CMP (.pdf) incorporates new traffic data, tools, and best practices, particularly those related to the National Performance Management Research Data Set (NPMRDS).
+Federal law requires that a TMA develop a Congestion Management Process (CMP) to outline how it will quantify, evaluate, and manage congestion throughout a region’s transportation network.
+Our current CMP, adopted in 2019, establishes a four-step process to define, measure, and manage congestion.
+It incorporates new data sources, tools, and best practices from the National Performance Management Research Data Set (NPMRDS).
 The NPMRDS, created from wireless vehicle probe data, is procured by FHWA to assist states and MPOs with measuring travel performance on the National Highway System (NHS).

 In 2020, staff from the three MPOs completed a TMA-Wide Macro-Level Analysis —a screening of the Mid-Hudson region to identify congestion hot-spots— and a Multi-Modal Accessibility Analysis.
 We then took a more detailed look at the four hot spots identified in Dutchess County in the TMA-Wide Micro-Level Analysis (Dutchess County Portion).